Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 ```

 >[!IMPORTANT]
-In order for this macro to work correctly at least your primary monitor's resolution needs to be configured in the current profile.
+In order for this macro to work correctly at least your primary monitor's resolution needs to be correctly configured in the current profile.
-All following examples assume a 1920x1080 monitor for simplicity.
+All following examples assume a 1920x1080 monitor for simplicity, which is also what Revenant assumes as default if no manual configuration is provided.

 # Functionality
 The mouse position macro moves the mouse to one or more specific points that can either be defined as positions in pixels or a percentage of the monitor's resolution.